Jabulani-N/holbertonschool-AirBnB_clone/README.md

 test that attributes get properly set

-- Jabulani: is meant to doing it
+- Jabulani: is committed to doing it